Nextome/nextome.github.io/docs/Nextome SDK/features/events.md

     }
     ```

-Optionally, after exiting from event, it's possible to set a timeout value in seconds before signaling that event again.
+Optionally, after exiting from event, it's possible to set a timeout value in seconds before receiving the same event again.
-This allows you to ignore when user exits and enters again in a event radius in a short time span.
+This allows you to ignore when user exits and enters again in an event radius in a short time span.

 For example, if timeout is set to 60 seconds, the same event onEnter after onExit is received will be not triggered again for at least for 1 minute.
 If set to 0, Nextome SDK will signal onEnter and onExit event realtime.

 This parameter is only configurable during the SDK initialization.

 === "Android"